connectwallet183/connect-wallets-docs/tech-spec.md

 ## Architecture

-At a high level, WalletConnect serves a secure communication channel between two applications that run equivalent clients for WalletConnect which are connected to a relay infrastructure communicated through a publish-subscribe pattern.
+At a high level, ConnectWallets serves a secure communication channel between two applications that run equivalent clients for ConnectWallets which are connected to a relay infrastructure communicated through a publish-subscribe pattern.

 ![walletconnect-protocol-simplified](.gitbook/assets/walletconnect-protocol-simplified.png)